IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 * `version` - Version of the software/firmware which consists of `v` and a version number.
 Versions such as `v1.2.0`, `v4.0.1` or `v0.5.1` are all valid options.
-* `qualifier` - Optional field, see explanation below.
+* `qualifiers` - Optional field, can be repeated.
+See explanation below.
 * `file_extension` - Depends on a generated object, could be `bin`, `elf`, `hex` or something else.